learn-co-curriculum/uci-mod-1-html-blog/README.md

 # Riyadh Blog

+## Learning Goals

+- Create an HTML structure for an existing mockup image and source text

-## Problem Statement
+## Introduction

 Web developers are often asked to work from a mockup of a potential webpage, generally referred to as either a `mockup` or `comp`.
 In this lab, you'll be asked to use a mockup image, source text and images, and create an HTML structure that mirrors the mockup image.

-## Objectives

-1. Create an HTML structure for an existing mockup image and source text

 ### Tasks for LearnIDE Environment Users